JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_10.md

 The answer is hope, that internal force, that spark that drives us to dream of a better future and to work to make it a reality.
 A force that our beloved Master bequeathed to us, in his words and in his works, and that his followers (then and now) want to continue:
 <br style="clear:both;"/>

 > They learned that, when religion is wholly spiritual in motive, it makes all life more worth while, filling it with high purposes, dignifying it with transcendent values, inspiring it with superb motives, all the while comforting the human soul with a sublime and sustaining hope.
 True religion is designed to lessen the strain of existence; it releases faith and courage for daily living and unselfish serving.
-Faith promotes spiritual vitality and righteous fruitfulness. ([UB 155:3.7](/en/The_Urantia_Book/155#p3_7))
+Faith promotes spiritual vitality and righteous fruitfulness. (<a id="a53_477"></a>[UB 155:3.7](/en/The_Urantia_Book/155#p3_7))

 It is very significant that a philosopher of the stature of Byung-Chul Han has highlighted in his latest work the importance of hope in a world that often seems dominated by fatigue and hopelessness.
 In his vision, hope is not simply a superficial optimism or an expectation of personal success.
 It invites us to leave the “encapsulated self” to become part of a “we” that works together, guided by a shared horizon.
 It is, according to Han, an act of collective creation, a construction of meaning that allows us to imagine a more humane and equitable future, a better future for all.